 George Burns stars as the film's narrator, relating the tale of Billy Shears and the band.
-The ancient actor even serenades audiences with a rendition of ‘Fixing a Hole.’
+The weather-worn actor even serenades audiences with a rendition of "Fixing a Hole."
 Things head quickly downhill from there.
 There's no dialogue in the movie other than Burns' flat narration, so it's up to a number of Beatles classics to tell the story of the Lonely Hearts Club Band, whose instruments are stolen by the evil B.D.
 Brockhurst (played by Donald Pleasance).

+The same couldn't be said for the film.
 Sgt.
-Pepper's Lonely Hearts Club Band was released to theaters in the summer of 1978 and was unsurprisingly slammed by critics and fans.
-It might be easy to point fingers for this wreck, but the fact is, both the Bee Gees and Frampton were caught up in a soulless music-industry machine that, ironically, the movie's heroes fight against.
+Pepper's Lonely Hearts Club Band was released to theaters on July 24, 1978 and was unsurprisingly slammed by critics and fans.
+It might be easy to point fingers for this wreck, but the fact is, both the Bee Gees and Frampton were caught up in a soulless music-industry machine - just like the one the movie's heroes fight against.
 We're guessing even the Beatles themselves couldn't save this mess.